dgwozdz/OLS/README.md

               vars = "SMI CAC FTSE")
 ```

-The first agrument, `dset`, is the data set we want to use. `target` is our target variable; `vars` is a string contaning variable names separated by single blanks (spaces).
-Let't take a look at names of consecutive elements of `model1`:
+The first argument, `dset`, is the data set we want to use. `target` is our target variable; `vars` is a string containing variable names separated by single blanks (spaces).
+Let’s take a look at names of consecutive elements of `model1`:

 ``` r
 names(model1)